-Makes 1 serving This isn't your every day margarita!
+This isn’t your every day margarita!
 Dried hibiscus is used to make tea in Mexico and the Caribbean, and we love it for its floral, slightly tart flavor.
-It's perfect as the base of a margarita that is a touch sour and just sweet enough to be refreshing.
+It’s perfect as the base of a margarita that is a touch sour and just sweet enough to be refreshing.
 This recipes makes one cocktail, but you can certainly make it as one big batch for parties.
-Note: Make hibiscus water by combining 2 cups of water with 2/3 cur of dried hibiscus flowers.
-Let soak 4 hours or up to overnight.
-Drain in a fine

 - 1 lime wedge, for preparing glasses (optional)

 - Smoked salt, for the rim of the glass (optional)

 - Prepare a tall glass by wiping the lime wedge around the top rim.
 Dip the rim of the glass in smoked salt, fill with ice, and set aside.